Williamsville Suburban in Williamsville, NY

 • pro The facility is filthy and disgustingly dirty from the moment one enters.

-• pro The patient rooms and especially the bathrooms are filthy.
+• pro The patient rooms and especially the bathrooms are filthy and poorly maintained.

-• pro The food is always cold, and the staff don't seem to care.
+• pro The food is consistently cold and often inedible, with staff appearing uncaring.

 Review